Skip to main content

 Stabilization: The piriformis also plays a role in stabilizing the hip joint, especially during walking or running.
 It helps keep the head of the femur securely within the hip socket, preventing dislocation or excessive movement.

-Restraining Medial Rotation: The piriformis helps to control and limit the medial (inward) rotation of the thigh, especially during the early stance phase of gait when the foot first hits the ground during walking.
+Restraining Medial Rotation: The piriformis helps control and limit the medial (inward) rotation of the thigh, especially during the early stance phase of gait when the foot first hits the ground during walking.

 Given its role and its relation to the sciatic nerve, any dysfunction or tightness in the piriformis can lead to a range of symptoms, the most notable being “piriformis syndrome.”
 This syndrome arises when the muscle compresses or irritates the sciatic nerve, leading to symptoms like buttock pain that can radiate down the leg, mimicking classic sciatica.